ZiyadSariAA/Sidra/README.md

 ---

-# Sidra - Saudi Cultural & Intellectual Platform
+# Sidra -  Cultural & Intellectual Platform

 ## 📖 Website Description

-**Sidra** is a Saudi media platform focused on cultural and intellectual content.
+**Sidra** is a  media platform focused on cultural and intellectual content.
 We provide articles, episodes, and series that enrich thought and culture in Saudi Arabia and the Arab world.

 ### ✨ Key Features